 - Grayl Ultralight Purifier Bottle

 One of the best things about this purification system is water quality.
-The purification media utilizes a combination of activated carbon and ion exchange technology acts like tiny magnets to rid your water of pathogens could make you sick while traveling internationally.
+The purification media utilizes a combination of activated carbon and ion exchange technology acts like tiny magnets to rid your water of pathogens that could make you sick while traveling internationally.

 The ion exchange technology does not use pore size and instead uses the charged properties of the proteins in the microorganisms, to suck them up, cleansing the water of bacteria, protozoa (Cryptosporidium and Giardia) and viruses.